dk94810-lang/uga-mist-group2-project2/README.md

 ## Objective
 Identify a data set and based on the data set and phenomenon ask 2 questions that would highlight something interesting about the data or phenomenon.

+## Dataset Description
+The dataset titled “Motor Vehicle Collisions - Crashes” was obtained from the U.S. government’s open data portal at data.gov.
+The dataset consisted of 1,048,576 rows and 30 columns where each row corresponds to a single crash event, and each column represents a specific attribute of that event.
+For example, the date and time of the crash, the borough and ZIP code, geographic coordinates (latitude and longitude), street names, and counts of injuries or fatalities.
+Individuals were categorized as pedestrian, cyclist, or motorist.
+The dataset included contributing factors for up to five vehicles (driver inattention, unsafe speed, etc.).
+And vehicle types (Passenger Vehicle, Taxi, Bus, etc).
+Data types differed by column.
+Borough names and contributing factors as strings, geographical data as scientific numbers, and date and time as qualitative data.
+Essentially, this dataset assists the NYPD in supporting citywide traffic safety in New York, and our group in answering two very important questions.

 ## Question 1

 How have car crashes changed year over year in the different Boroughs?